 - Try and see matters from the child’s point of view

-- Help the child improve his
+- Help the child improve his communication skills & understand friendship

 - Help the child with self-expression.

 - Respect your child’s moods – she may not always wish to talk.

 - Set a good example.

 For Pre-teens and Teens Good communication skills is important with all children but it becomes especially relevant when dealing with teens.
 During adolescence, children are aggressively working at self-discovery and a formulation of a sense of self as distinct from you.
 Undoubtedly, this is essential work, but it is also a major cause for the appearance of the generation gap.
 This is where the value of good inter-familial communications makes itself felt.
 If your overall communication has been good so far, there will be fewer problems.
 At this time it is even more important to keep the lines of communications are open.
 Nevertheless communicating with adolescents require special skills –

 - Practice being tolerant and non-judgmental.
 Remember part of the teen plan is to provoke you.